 Interdisciplinary studies stimulate a wider understanding and system thinking which allows you to exercise your knowledge and ability to understand and handle complex challenges holistically.
 These studies also provide you with training in critical analysis which involves many perspectives on different problems and solutions.
 This interdisciplinary competence functions as the foundation for being able to understand and lead work involving different types expertise and stakeholders.
 This is in part accomplished by through joint studies with other programmes as well as with regular meetings and activities involving representatives from groups involved in the energy transition.

 During your fifth semester, you can choose between elective courses at Uppsala University or exchange studies at one of our international partner universities which allow you to pursue a specialisation.
-You also have the possibility to do an internship based course during your fifth semester, which presupposes that you organize this with a relevant employer yourself, giving you a valuable work experience and contacts.
+You also have the possibility to do an internship based course during your fifth semester, which presupposes that you organise this with a relevant employer yourself, giving you a valuable work experience and contacts.